 More often than not, tortoises are unintentionally run over or crushed after seeking shade under a parked car when a driver forgets to look under it before driving off.
 Even if a desert tortoise is not harmed directly, the devastation that off-roading activities reap on tortoise’s habitat is proven to be overwhelmingly destructive—burrows cave in, trapping them inside; native plant food sources are crushed; and shrub cover providing shade and protection is destroyed.

 Regardless, if one empathizes with the plight of the desert tortoise or not, most can agree that degradation, destruction and fragmentation of habitat resulting from development, agriculture practices, wildfire and off-roading activities directly impact desert tortoises.
 Still, and less obvious, are the cumulative threats that humans support indirectly.
-These, along with the desert tortoise’s slow rate of reproduction have contributed to Gopherus agassizii’s rapid decline over the last 40 years.
+These, along with the desert tortoise’s slow rate of reproduction have contributed to Gopherus agassizii’s rapid decline over the last forty years.
 Indirect threats include well-intended releases of captive pet tortoises into wild areas, which appear to have been responsible for introducing various catastrophic infectious ailments, including an upper respiratory tract disease (URTD), to wild tortoise populations.
 Livestock, where present, trample and denude habitat while inadvertently introducing invasive plants, thereby overwhelming native vegetation.
 These non-native species do not provide the nutritional value of the indigenous plants they have replaced.

 Consequently, a good portion of prime tortoise habitat throughout the Mojave Desert has been damaged through domesticated ruminant introduction.
 The issue ignited the 2014 Cliven Bundy standoff in Bunkerville, Nevada when rancher Bundy—who stopped paying grazing fees to the federal government in 1993 while continuing to illegally graze his cattle on public land—refused to remove them from the Gold Butte area of southern Nevada.
 The BLM’s planned roundup of his livestock backfired when armed militia groups and individuals showed up in support of Bundy, eventually forcing authorities to release 300 of his confiscated cattle back onto public land on April 12, 2014.